kin-cs/data_science_notebooks/GCP/Data Engineering on Google Cloud Platform Specialization.md

 ### Challenges in stream processing
 - traffic pattern varies (some highs some lows)
 - arriving time is different for each data (with same event-time)

+#### Apache Beam
+- steam / micro batch / batch
+- hi / low latency

+### Example - Traffic sensors on a freeway
+- using **Watermark** for recalculating the late coming data.
+	- it learns the late coming data's pattern.